 Liquid error (sections/main-product line 478): Could not find asset snippets/icon-unavailable.liquid

 This is hands-down the most popular beef in Brazil.
-Picanha (pronounced pee-KAHN-yah) is known states-side as Top Sirloin Cap, Fat On... and the fat is what makes all the difference.
+Picanha (pronounced pee-KAHN-yah) is known state-side as Top Sirloin Cap with the fat on.
+This fat cap is what makes all the difference.

-This cut packs a lot of flavor and offers one of the best price-value proposition.
-While Picanha is best cooked in open flames (charcoal or wood), it can also be cooked with gas or in the oven
+This Picanha Wagyu steak cut packs a lot of flavor and offers one of the best price-value propositions.
+While Picanha is best cooked in open flames (charcoal or wood), it can also be cooked with gas or in the oven.

 WHY IS OUR WAGYU PICANHA THE BEST IN CLASS?